instructlab/taxonomy/README.md

 `knowledge_documents`.
 The knowledge document formats currently supported are markdown (.md) and text (.txt).

-Each `qna.yaml` file is required to contain a minimum of three question-answer pairs.
+Each `qna.yaml` file is required to contain a minimum of five question-answer pairs.
 The `qna.yaml` format should include the following fields:

-- `seed_examples` (three or more examples sourced from the provided knowledge documents)
+- `seed_examples` (five or more examples sourced from the provided knowledge documents)
 - `created_by` (your GitHub username)
 - `task_description` (an optional description of the knowledge).